Data Integration 101: What It Means and Why It’s Important

 In essence, data integration produces a single, unified view of a company’s data that a business intelligence application can access to provide actionable insights based on the entirety of the organization’s data assets, no matter the original source or format.
-The pool of information produced by the data integration process is often collected into a data warehouse.
+The pool of information produced by the integration process is often collected into a data warehouse.

-Why data integration is important for business
+Why it is important for business

 Business intelligence applications can make use of a comprehensive set of information provided through data integration to derive important business insights from a company’s historic and current data.
-By providing executives and managers with an in-depth understanding of the company’s current operations, as well as the opportunities and risks it faces in the marketplace, data integration can have a direct bottom-line impact.
+By providing executives and managers with an in-depth understanding of the company’s current operations, as well as the opportunities and risks it faces in the marketplace, it can have a direct bottom-line impact.

 Also, the data integration process is often indispensable for collaborating with outside organizations such as suppliers, business partners, or governmental oversight agencies.

 One important application of data integration in today’s IT environment is in providing access to data stored on legacy systems such as mainframes.
 For example, modern big data analytics environments such as Hadoop usually are not natively compatible with mainframe data.
-A good data integration solution will bridge that gap, making an organization’s valuable legacy data available for use with today’s popular business intelligence applications.
+A good solution will bridge that gap, making an organization’s valuable legacy data available for use with today’s popular business intelligence applications.

 As the name implies, ETL works by extracting data from its host environment, transforming it into some standardized format, and then loading it into a destination system for use by applications running on that system.
 The transform step usually includes a cleansing process that attempts to correct errors and deficiencies in the data before it is loaded into the destination system.

-Advantages of a dedicated data integration solution
+Advantages of a dedicated solution

 Historically, data integration has often been performed in an ad hoc manner by individuals charged with producing reports based on data from different systems or applications.
 But when manual processes are used, or even if several generic software tools are cobbled together to complete the task, extracting needed information from disparate streams of data in a timely fashion can be extremely time-consuming, difficult, and error-prone.